warrendlee1/Recipe-Web-App/README.md

 # Recipe-Web-App
-find recipes using recipe puppy API
+This recipe web app runs on Google App Engine and uses the Recipe Puppy API to allow recipe searches to display organized results.

+CSSI 2019